-If you squint, lion’s mane mushroom looks a lot like its namesake—but it also looks like a funky cotton ball, a mophead, or a tiny Komondor dog.
+If you squint, lion’s mane mushroom looks a lot like its namesake—but it also looks like a funky cotton ball, a mophead or a tiny Komondor dog.
 Nature, right?
 It’s weird.
 Lion’s mane mushroom is also a powerful nootropic (aka smart drug) that has tons of science-backed benefits.

-You might have heard of people mixing lion’s mane into their coffee or supplementing with this ‘shroom in capsule form.
+You might have heard of people mixing lion’s mane into their coffee or supplementing with lion’s mane mushroom capsules.
 What gives?
 Is it really good for you, or is everyone tripping on Mufasa?

 Lion’s mane mushroom benefits